If you or someone you know is sexually assaulted:

 A ajuda confidencial gratuita está disponível nos Centros de Apoio às Vítimas de Agressão Sexual de Maine todos os dias, a qualquer hora.
 Forneça o seu telefone e idioma para acessar um intérprete gratuito e aguarde uma chamada.

-- To talk to someone about what happened
+- To talk to someone about what happened- whether the abuse was recent or in the past.

 - Help to make sure you’re safe